Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Proposed method

 In this paper, only min-max scaling on the input $x$ and a binary cross-entropy loss for the reconstruction terms $\mathcal{L}_{\text{recon.}}$ and $\mathcal{L}_{\text{zero recon.}}$ are considered.

 During inference, source separation is performed by leaving the $n^{\text{th}}$ encoder $E^{n}_{\theta_{n}}$ active and masking out all other encodings with zero vectors $\bm{0}$.
-The concatenation of the active encoding with the masked encodings $Z^n$ are passed into the decoder to give the source estimation $\hat{s}^n$ as shown in \autoref{fig: Source Separation Inference} and in \autoref{algo: inference}.
+The concatenation of the active encoding with the masked encodings $Z^n$ are passed into the decoder to give the source estimation $\hat{s}^n$ as illustrated in \autoref{fig: Source Separation Inference} and described in \autoref{algo: inference} located in the appendices.

 For all encoders, this step is repeated to get each source prediction $\hat{s}^n$ for some input $x$.
 Cropping the edges of the predicted source when using convolutional architectures may be necessary due to information loss at the edges of convolutional maps which more significantly impacts source signals that have only a minor contribution to the mixed signal $x$.
 For the circle and triangles dataset there is no need for cropping source estimations because the two sources have equal contributions to the mixture in terms of amplitude, however, this step is necessary for the ECG and PPG experiments.